 How to start using Personal Kanban?

-Now, take it one step further and draw the steps and activities necessary to complete each piece of work: this will be your value stream.
-It’s important, as it will allow you to have a mental path of what you need to do to get each item done.
-Simply mapping this out - and it can be as simple as a few steps on the back of a piece of paper - will already be a large improvement over a basic to do list.
+Now, take it further and draw the steps and activities necessary to complete each piece of work: this will be your value stream.
+It matters as it will allow you to have a mental path of what you need to do to get each item done.
+Simply mapping this out - and it really can be as simple as a few steps on the back of a piece of paper - will already be an improvement over a simple to-do list.

 Step 2: Start to prioritize your tasks

 It’s often difficult to know what task to do first.
 A good prioritizing question can be: which tasks left undone will get me fired or cause injury or harm?
 If you can identify those, then get them done first!
 Don’t try and get this perfect - you will get better with time.
 If there are there any time-specific items, like picking up the kids from school - you need to place them in your prioritized backlog in the correct place so that they can get done on time.
 For example, if a task to complete the presentation your boss wants is number one on the list, and it will take 8 hours to complete, then number two should be picking up the kids.
 Simple!

 In Kanban Tool® you can search, filter, and sort tasks by virtually any criteria, which makes prioritization a piece of cake.
 Learn how good it feels always to know what to focus on first.

 By now, you should have two lists or columns: a To-Do or Backlog list that holds all the items you need to do, and a Prioritized or Ready To-Do list, with selected items, in the order you will do them in.

 Now, complete your Kanban board to have four columns: Backlog (items to do), Ready To Do (tasks prioritized in the order they should get done), Doing (tasks that you have started working on), and Done (completed work).